-Post-pandemic, working from home – both as full-time and hybrid working arrangement arrangements – remains prevalent across the economy.
+Working from home – both as full-time or hybrid working arrangements – remains prevalent across the UK economy.
 This shift towards a more flexible way of working brings both risks and opportunities for employers, who must ensure they meet their duties towards remote workers.

-In addition to the legal compliance considerations of remote working, employers should also be aware of the expectation among many workers to offer flexible working arrangements, such as working from home.
+In addition to the legal compliance considerations of remote working, employers should also be aware of the expectation among many workers for flexible working and the importance among workers of a health work/life balance.
 This has become even more critical in a highly competitive job market.
 Other benefits for your business of homeworking can include lowering overhead costs, freeing up office space, as well as potentially improving employee engagement and even increasing productivity.

 In this guide for employers, we explain the current position on the right to work from home, how to handle flexible working requests and the pitfalls to avoid if you are looking to refuse a request to work from home.